-Fourth, only 75% of your grade in those projects is determined by passing the test cases we provide (all of which are public).
-The other 25% of your score comes from the design documents you are required to submit with your solution.
-This mirrors an industrial setting where you have to provide a rationale for your design and create documentation that makes your code maintainable.
+Fourth, only 50% of your grade in those projects is determined by passing the test cases we provide (all of which are public).
+25% comes from a review of your code by me to evaluate its design.
+The remaining 25% of your score comes from a design document you are required to submit with your solution.
 Note that passing the tests is a precondition for receiving full credit for documentation - we don't give credit for documentation when a test shows that a solution you describe does not actually work.
+The design documents this semester will have to be written by each student individually.
+They consist of a free-form description of the overall submission's design (not just the part you worked on).
+Groups can - and should - discuss the designs, but each group member needs to be able to formulate in their own words.

 The original Pintos series was designed for a 10-week quarter and for students who had not taken a systems course before.
 We are using it for a 15-week semester course for students who have already learned about computer systems.
-We will start with projects right away, and use the remaining 5 weeks to complete implementation of an open-ended project.
+We will start with projects right away, and use the remaining 5 weeks to complete the implementation of an open-ended project.